radiantlogic-v8/documentation-new/documentation/installation-guide/02-installation.md

     - Set cluster.firstnode to true
     - Set node.follower.only to false
     - Node.use.local.zk should be set to false if you are installing a new cluster that will re-use an existing ZooKeeper either on the same machine, or an external one.
+    - Update your Zookeeper password with an encoded value.
+To generate it, run `<RLI_HOME>/bin/VDSUtility.exe` on Windows or `RLI_HOME/bin/advanced/runVDSUtility.sh` on Linux.
+Select option 9 and follow the prompts.
+Copy the resulting encoded value and replace the password in the install-sample.properties file with it.

       >[!warning]
       >If you are using an external ZooKeeper ensemble, also enter the comma-separated list of nodes in the zk.connstring property.
 E.g. zk1:2181,zk2:2181,zk3:2181